-- a) This Policy applies to all staff and students at La Trobe College. - b) The Policy has been prepared in the full understanding that Singapore will have legislative requirements/protocols/principles related to equity, discrimination, sexual assault and sexual harassment.
-The Policy enables compliance within those differing jurisdictions. - c) The Policy sets out how La Trobe College and the Company complies with relevant legal standards and regulations regarding sexual assault.
+- a) This Policy applies to all staff and students at La Trobe College. - b) The Policy sets out how La Trobe College and the Company complies with relevant legal standards and regulations regarding sexual assault. - c) The Policy does not apply to sexual harassment.
+Issues and concerns related to sexual harassment are dealt with under the Policy specific to sexual harassment prevention and response. - d) Defining the process for receiving disclosures and reporting incidents of sexual assault. - e) Establishing a decision-making process that:

-- d) The Policy does not apply to sexual harassment.
-Issues and concerns related to sexual harassment are dealt with under the Policy specific to sexual harassment prevention and response. - Defining the process for receiving disclosures and reporting incidents of sexual assault. - f) Establishing a decision-making process that: - i. ensures the safety and rights of complainants; - ii. assures alleged perpetrators of their rights as required by law; - iii. meets the requirements of procedural fairness; and, - iv. holds accountable those who have committed sexual assault within the College's community against a member of the College's community. - g) The policy applies to activities and situations related to La Trobe College that are not conducted on La Trobe College premises, including but not limited to work and study related activities such as: - i.
+- i. ensures the safety and rights of complainants; - ii. assures alleged perpetrators of their rights as required by law; - iii. meets the requirements of procedural fairness; and, - iv. holds accountable those who have committed sexual assault within the College's community against a member of the College's community. - f) The policy applies to activities and situations related to La Trobe College that are not conducted on La Trobe College premises, including but not limited to work and study related activities such as: - i.
 Internships, placements and field trips; - ii.
 Conferences: - iii.
 Student camps; - iv.
 Student accommodation; - v.
 Intra-company events; and, - vi.
 College parties and other social functions organised and approved by the Company.